 Opinion v.
 Defamation

 Under United States law, opinion is not defamation.
-Anybody can talk trash about anybody else – what you can’t do is spread lies about people.
+Anybody can talk trash about anybody; what you can’t do is spread lies about people or businesses.

-Can a person or media outlet be sued over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
-In 99% of cases, no. Why not?
+Can someone successfully sue you over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
+Typically, no. Why not?
 Because of a legal standard called “substantial truth.”
-If a statement is mostly correct – and the inaccuracy doesn’t have a significant impact on the reader’s or listener’s overall understanding of a story — then substantial truth applies, and the defendant usually wins.
+If a statement is mostly correct – and the inaccuracy doesn’t have a significant impact on a reader’s or listener’s overall understanding of a story — then substantial truth applies, and the defendant usually wins.

 Defamation is when one party makes an unprivileged false statement of fact about another party.
-Unprivileged means that the person dishing the didn’t have a legitimate right to “pass on” the information.
-For example, conversations between clients and lawyers are protected; as such (and only generally speaking), a defamation lawsuit couldn’t be launched around a private conversation between a lawyer and client.
+Unprivileged means that the person doing the dishing didn’t have a legitimate right to “pass on” the information.
+For example, conversations between clients and lawyers are protected.
+So, except in the rarest of circumstances, defamation lawsuits can’t be crafted around private conversations between an attorney and client talking about cases.

 Generally Speaking, When Is A Text Message NOT Considered Defamatory?

-- If an SMS message is only the nasty opinion of one person, it’s not text message defamation.
-We’re legally allowed to voice negative opinions.
+- If a message is the nasty opinion of one person, it probably won’t qualify as text message defamation.
+Negative opinions are perfectly legal.

-- If the statement is true, nine-and-a-half times out of ten the courts won’t consider it defamatory; but you may have a valid “publication of private facts” claim.
+- If the statement is true, nine-and-a-half times out of ten the courts won’t consider it defamatory.
+That said, you may have a valid “publication of private facts” claim.

 Generally Speaking, When Can A Text Message Be Deemed Defamatory?

-- If a false statement of fact is sent to a text message group, the text message could be deemed defamatory.
+- If someone sends a false statement of fact to a) a text message group or b) an individual, who then tells others about the text, the message could be defamatory.

-NOTE: In order for a statement to be legally defamatory it must satisfy all the elements of defamation (see above).
-For example, it’s possible that a false statement of fact could be sent via text message, but not deemed defamatory because it didn’t cause harm.
-Moreover, defamation law has lots of caveats – like privilege, substantial truth, etc. – which can ultimately determine the outcome of a case.
-It’s best to consult a defamation attorney about the particulars of your situation to find out if you have a viable case.
+Defamation law is full of caveats – like privilege, substantial truth, etc. – which can ultimately determine the outcome of a case.
+It’s best to consult a defamation attorney about the particulars of your situation to determine if your claim is viable.

 Speak With An SMS / Text Message Defamation Lawyer

-Are you dealing with an online libel headache?
-Kelly / Warner has helped many people and businesses make their “digital defamation” woes disappear.
-Whether you need help with text message defamation or other types of online libel – we’re here to help.
+Are you dealing with a defamation headache?
+Kelly / Warner helps individuals and businesses overcome “digital defamation” challenges.
+Whether you need help with text message defamation or other types of online libel – we can help.